fredericaltorres/JSonQueryRunTime/README.md

 *Contains*:

-- `Contains(name, "substring")` returns true if the value of the property name contains the sub-string "substring" #TODO

 - `Contains(arrOfNumber, Array(12, 24, 48))` returns true if property arrOfNumber which is an array of number contains the values 12, 24, 48.